StackVista/stackstate-docs/setup/cli/cli-sts.md

 #### Service tokens

 You can optionally use the CLI to create one or more service tokens to authenticate with the StackState Base and Admin APIs.
-For example, a service token can be used to authenticate in CI (Continuous Integration) scenarios where no real user is doing the operations on the StackState instance.
+For example, you can use a service token to authenticate in CI (Continuous Integration) scenarios where no real user is doing the operations on the StackState instance.

 To create a service token, run the command below: